 Your accountant could end up being one of the most important person you deal with in your business life.

-Therefore, it’s absolutely crucial that you find the right fit.
+Therefore, it is absolutely crucial that you find the right fit.

 Accountants offer different packages, and you should choose the option which will work best for you.
 But you should use them as a ready resource and a strategic asset for your business.

-Our special focus as an SME accounting firm is on start-ups and small businesses.
+Our special focus as an SME accounting firm is on start-ups and (such as those within the technology sector) small businesses.
 We work with our clients to build close relationships that underpin our professional services.